 - Fast breathing

-If it sounds like a human having an elevated amount of energy and avoiding eating or sleeping for days on end sounds dangerous… you would be right.
-For every seemingly positive short-term side effect comes another more dangerous side effect.
 Due to the intensity of the high meth produces, the user becomes addicted to meth quickly.
 Some users are led to the drug from another gateway drug or are frequent users of cocaine looking for a cheaper way to get their fix.
 However they got there, many meth users find it difficult to walk away once they’ve used the drug.
-The synthetic chemical nature of meth also poses a threat of lethal overdose if the meth is cut with other dangerous substances or is taken in large quantities.

 Long-Term Effects of Meth Abuse

 There is no shortage of long-term side effects of meth abuse.
 Firstly, the prolonged use of methamphetamine quickly causes addiction.
-An addiction to meth is characterized by the user’s insatiable craving for the drug, the need for larger amounts of meth to achieve pleasure, and dangerous drug-seeking behavior.
-Addicts choose their drug habit above all else.
+Addicted individuals choose their drug habit above all else.
 Things that used to bring them pleasure, like friends or hobbies, now trail far behind their need for their next hit of meth.
-Oftentimes, meth users become unable to feel pleasure from most other things besides the drug, further fueling their addiction.
+Frequently, meth users become unable to feel pleasure from most other things besides the drug, further fueling their addiction.
 Other long-term side effects of meth abuse include:

 - Severe weight loss